Conveyancing solicitors in Oakham

 How long does conveyancing take in Oakham?

-The time it takes to complete a conveyancing transaction will depend on a number on a number of factors, but straightforward cases should take between 12-14 weeks from the date the offer is accepted and conveyancing solicitors are instructed.
+The time it takes to complete a conveyancing transaction will depend on several factors, but straightforward cases should take between 12-14 weeks from the date the offer is accepted and conveyancing solicitors are instructed.

 Delays that are out of our control can occur, which means the overall process can be disrupted.
 If this is likely to be the case, then your conveyancing solicitor will keep you informed.